Washington Elementary School

 Washington Elementary School places among the top 20% of public schools in Nebraska for:

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Washington Elementary School's student population of 337 students has grown by 8% over five school years.
+- Washington Elementary School's student population of 311 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-6|

 - Washington Elementary School is ranked within the bottom 50% of all 913 schools in Nebraska (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (NE)|

 |Overall Testing Rank||#624 out of 913 schools|

 |Reading/Language Arts Test Scores (% Proficient)||45-49%|

 |Two or more races|